ljbade/wolf4sdl/README.txt

       and showing the status bar, like in Mac-enstein, and one view size filling the whole screen (press TAB to see the status bar).

+ - (Nearly) unlimited sound and song lengths:
+      Mod developers are not restricted to 64kB for digitized sounds and IMF songs anymore, so longer songs and digitized sounds with better quality are possible.

+ - Resuming ingame music:
+      When you come back to the game from the menu or load a save game, the music will be resumed where it was suspended rather than started from the beginning.

- - Optional integrated tutorials for mod developers:
+ - Optional integrated features for mod developers:
-      Wolf4SDL already contains the shading, directional 3D sprites, floor and ceiling textures, high resolution textures/sprites, parallax sky, cloud sky and outside atmosphere tutorials, which can be easily activated in version.h.
+      Wolf4SDL already contains the shading, directional 3D sprites, floor and ceiling textures, high resolution textures/sprites, parallax sky, cloud sky and outside atmosphere features, which can be easily activated in version.h.